justenlu/hymngadget/README.md

 - [jQuery](http://jquery.com/)
 - [jQueryUI](http://jqueryui.com/)

+The versions of the libraries included are very old and should be updated.

 ## Development environment

 HymnGadget was running on a server that had Debian 6 Squeeze GNU/Linux, MySQL 5.5 and PHP 5.3.
 On the client side the developer used Firefor browser (e.g. version 23.0.1) running on Mac OS X (e.g. version 10.6.8).